Mings-group/llm-harmful-algal-bloom/README.md

 ## Data Availability

 The processed datasets required to reproduce the experiments reported in the manuscript are included in this repository.

-Original environmental observations were obtained from the Portuguese Institute for the Sea and Atmosphere (IPMA) and Copernicus Marine Service.
-Users should acknowledge and cite the Portuguese Institute for the Sea and Atmosphere (IPMA) and Copernicus Marine Service when reusing these datasets.

 toxin Data was orginally obtained from IPMA at https://www.ipma.pt/en/bivalves/biotox/